 linear, cubicspline, bspline - Controls type of approximation or interpolation.
 If linear, then straight line segments connect points of equal z magnitude.
 If cubicspline, then piecewise-linear contours are interpolated between the same equal z points to form somewhat smoother contours, but which may undulate.
 If bspline, a guaranteed-smoother curve is drawn, which only approximates the position of the points of equal-z.

 points - Eventually all drawings are done with piecewise-linear strokes.
 This number controls the number of line segments used to approximate the bspline or cubicspline curve.
-Number of cubicspline or bspline segments (strokes) = points number of linear segments.
+Number of cubicspline or bspline segments (strokes) = points \ number of linear segments.

 order - Order of the bspline approximation to be used.
 The bigger this order is, the smoother the resulting contour.
 (Of course, higher order bspline curves will move further away from the original piecewise linear data.)
 This option is relevant for bspline mode only.
-Allowed values are integers in the range from 2 (linear) to 10.
+Allowed values are integers in the range from 2 (linear) to 10 levels auto - This is the default. <n> specifies a nominal number of levels; the actual number will be adjusted to give simple labels.
+If the surface is bounded by zmin and zmax, contours will be generated at integer multiples of dz between zmin and zmax, where dz is 1, 2, or 5 times some power of ten (like the step between two tic marks).